Tomahawk: Civilian use

 These modern tomahawks have gained popularity with their reemergence by American Tomahawk Company in the beginning of 2001 and a collaboration with custom knife-maker Ernest Emerson of Emerson Knives, Inc. A similar wood handle Vietnam tomahawk is produced today by Cold Steel.

+A tomahawk is one of the weapons carried by Gombey dance troupes of Bermuda, that perform a ritual war dance.